awsdocs/amazon-chime-sdk-developer-guide/doc_source/start-call-recording.md

 ## Granting Amazon S3 bucket permissions<a name="grant-s3-perms"></a>

 Your destination Amazon S3 bucket must belong to the same AWS account as your application\.
-In addition, the action must give `s3:PutObject` and `s3:PutObjectAcl` permission to the Amazon Chime Voice Connector service principal, `voiceconnector.chime.amazonaws.com`\.
+In addition, the action must give `s3:PutObject` and `s3:PutObjectAcl` permission to the Amazon Chime SDK Voice Connector service principal, `voiceconnector.chime.amazonaws.com`\.
 The following example grants the appropriate permission\.

 ```
 {